emmanueluzodike/Natural_Language_Processing/README.md

 We will use an e-commerce dataset that contains a column with item descriptions and a class column with the category of the described item.
 The goal is to predict the item category based on its description

  you can find the [code here](https://github.com/emmanueluzodike/Natural_Language_Processing/tree/main/Text%20Classification)

+## Chatbot

+This is a simple chatbot that interfaces with OpenAI / ChatGPT and uses a few NLP techinques such as embedding to store a knowledgebase.
+It also uses NER techinques to store information about individual users

+you can find the [code here](https://github.com/emmanueluzodike/Natural_Language_Processing/blob/main/Chatbot/chatbot.ipynb)